Don’t Choose the Wrong Circuit Breaker

 Don’t Wire Switches Without a Neutral Wire

 All switch locations need a neutral wire.
-This electrical code was mainly implemented to accommodate potential future uses.
+This national electrical code was mainly implemented to accommodate potential future uses.
 Electronic switches require a small amount of constant electricity and therefore need a neutral wire run to them.
-There are exceptions to this code, but if the walls are currently open anyway, don't make the next person fish in a wire.
-Do it right and make sure there's a neutral wire in the box.
+There are exceptions to this NEC code, but if the walls are currently open anyway, don’t make the next person fish in a wire.
+Do it right and make sure there’s a neutral wire in the box.
 Learn how to wire a 3 way light switch yourself here.